nfttrader-io/sdk-js/README.md

 ##### closeSwapTransactionError

-It's emitted when an error occurs during the creation/mining of transaction process.
+This is emitted when an error occurs during the creation/mining of transaction process.
 This event can be intercepted by the ```on()``` method (described in the next sections).
 Example:

 ```js